equinor/radix-platform/public-site/site/docs/reference-radix-config/index.md

 In order for Radix to configure your application it needs a configuration file.
 This must be placed in the root of your app repository and be named `radixconfig.yaml`.
 The file is expected in YAML or JSON format (in either case, it must have the `.yaml` extension).

 > Radix only reads `radixconfig.yaml` from the branch we set as the `Config Branch` in the application registration form.
 If the file is changed in other branches, those changes will be ignored.
+The `Config Branch` must be mapped to an environment in `radixconfig.yaml`

 The basic format of the file is this; the configuration keys are explained in the Reference section below: